the1lab/1lab/src/Cat/Univalent/Rezk/Universal.lagda.md

       g = G.₁ h.to C.∘ γ.η a₀ C.∘ F.₁ h.from
 ```

-is indeed a correct option.
+is indeed a possible choice.
 We present the formalisation below, but do
 not comment on the calculation, leaving it to the curious reader to load
 this file in Agda and poke around the proof.